Changing the world of consumer goods

 In recent years, we’ve expanded the capabilities of Worldly with more advanced analytics, reporting, and performance tracking tools — as well as complementary data and methodologies from trusted third-parties.
 We’re proud to serve customers in hard goods, outdoor equipment, home furnishings, and toys in addition to apparel.

-Jason Kibbey is the CEO of Worldly, a technology platform that helps consumer goods companies measure and improve the sustainability of their value chain.
+Jason Kibbey is the President and Founder of Worldly, a technology platform that helps consumer goods companies measure and improve the sustainability of their value chain.
 Jason has had a successful career as an entrepreneur and leader in the environmental and social impact sectors.
 He was the founding CEO of the Sustainable Apparel Coalition (SAC) where he and his team worked to reduce the environmental and social impacts of the global apparel and footwear sector.
 Under Jason’s leadership, the Higg Index was created and launched, providing a scalable and unified framework for consistency and comparability in industry-level sustainability measurement.

 Jason started his career at Bain & Company, where he worked on turnaround and product strategies for technology companies.
 He then moved to Patagonia, where he worked on environmental campaigns and later served as co-founder and interim Executive Director of Freedom to Roam, a non-profit initiative that brings together people, organizations, and businesses to enhance and protect wildlife corridors and landscape connectivity in North America.
 Prior to the SAC, Jason co-founded PACT Apparel, combining design, sustainability, and philanthropy.